lkesteloot/unsong/unsong.md

-## Chapter 18: That The Children Of Jerusalem May Be Saved From Slavery (Passover Bonus Chapter)
+## [TODO Chapter 18: ]That The Children Of Jerusalem May Be Saved From Slavery (Passover Bonus Chapter)

 <blockquote>
  And the LORD said unto Moses, Pharaoh’s heart is hardened, he refuseth to let the user control whether or not to memoize thunks<br/>